cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 will use a distinct name, for ease of debugging purposes when correlating with test vectors.

-The code presented here corresponds to the example Sage code found at
+The code presented here corresponds to the example Sage {{SAGE}} code found at
 {{github-repo}}.
 Which is additionally used to generate intermediate test vectors.
 The Sage code is also checked against the hacspec implementation.